Primroses

 Evotrochis floribunda

 Plant softly hairy.
 Leaves in a basal rosette, blade to 12 cm long and 5 cm broad, ovate or elliptic, irregularly toothed, tapering to a winged leaf-stalk.
 Inflorescence stem to 15 cm long, glandular-hairy, with 2-6 umbels up the stem, each 3-6-flowered, bracts conspicuous, leaf-like, ovate, irregularly toothed, to 2.5 cm long.
-Flowers with slender stalks, unequal, the longest to 3 cm, corolla golden-yellow, to 1 cm across, petals obovate, notched.
+Flowers with slender stalks, unequal, the longest to 3 cm, corolla golden-yellow, to 1 cm across, lobes obovate, notched.

 It grows on humid rocks, from Afghanistan eastwards to western Nepal, at elevations between 600 and 2,600 m.